 Joëlle Prunet, University of Glasgow: We collaborate with Joëlle by using cross and ring-closing olefin metathesis as a tool to generate new polymer architectures.
 Visit Joëlle’s group.

 Jennifer Garden, University of Edinburgh: We are working with Jenni’s dynamic new polymer chemistry group on a variety of projects including catalyst design and new monomers.
-Visit Jennifer’s site.
+Visit Jennifer’s group.

 Tim Storr, Simon Fraser University: Our collaboration with the Storr group involves the cyclic voltammetry of non-innocent bis(imino)pyridine complexes and new cobalt catalysts for CRP.
 Visit Tim’s group.